totalnoMartina/cube-discovery/README.md

 ## Application Model

-Pure Python and python libraries as 'os' and 'sys' are used to create this application.
+Pure Python and python libraries as `os` and `sys` are used to create this application.
 It is made for a user to interact by writing down user name, descriptions and navigate using keyboard, mostly 'y/n' options.
 The Flow of functions is relevant as the goal is for the user to control to start playing this test or exit the test.
-ASCII visual display is used in a print() with 'r'(raw) before triple quotes, as well as conditional, nested conditionals, a for loop, checking input by calling lower() for to be accepted any letter, regardless of capitalization.
+ASCII visual display is used in a print() with `r`(raw) before triple quotes, as well as conditional, nested conditionals, a for loop, checking input by calling `lower()` for to be accepted any letter, regardless of capitalization.
 At the name input, it is checked with a function isalpha(), accepting one word only.
 It is created to be entertaining and practical for users to use.

 ## Testing